The advantages for you:

 Hochschule Karlsruhe - Technik und Wirtschaft

-- You do not have the German HZB and you are from a country outside the EU?
-Then send your certificates to the Studienkolleg in Konstanz.
-There is more information here; you can also check the next drop down menu for information for applicants from other countries.
+- If you do not have the German HZB and you are from a country outside the EU, then check the next drop down menu for information for applicants from other countries.

 a.
 Register here at hochschulstart.de.
 Follow the instructions on the confirmation mail.
 For the next steps you need the BID and BAN numbers.